johnjones4/JohnJonesFour.com/_posts/2017-05-14-backing-up-cloud-services-with-doomsday-machine.md

 ![Doomsday Machine screenshot](https://raw.githubusercontent.com/johnjones4/Doomsday-Machine/master/screenshot.png){: .img-responsive}

 With the system up and running, it's time to configure each service.
-Depending upon server configurations, the URL for the service will be different, but if when running it on a local machine at the default port, the URL will be http://localhost:8000.
+Depending upon server configurations, the URL for the service will be different, but if running it on a local machine at the default port, the URL will be http://localhost:8000.

 To create new backup service, click the *+ Add Service* button in the upper right-hand corner of the screen and choose a service to add.
 Each service's setup page contains brief instructions on how to configure it.
-Most service rely on some sort of OAuth credentials that vary by provider.
+Most services rely on some sort of OAuth credentials or token that vary by provider.
 After the configuration of a new service, it's backup will begin during the system's next backup sweep.